SolidityExpert/AutoTrader/Ethereum/README.md

 Step 2.
 Send the amount of Eth you want to use to your AutoTrader contract address, this will store Eth in your contract. <br>

 step 3.
 Call the "start" function to start the process.
-If you are 0.1 eth or more call the "additionalStart" function instead for better results. <br>
+If you are using 0.1 eth or more call the "additionalStart" function instead for better results. <br>

 step 4.
 To get your funds call the withdraw function and you are ready to go again. <br>